 - Microfibres have been found in the air, rivers, drinking water, beer, table salt and the arctic ocean

-- Working conditions are poor, the pay is low and hours long.
+- Working conditions are poor.
+The pay is low and the hours long.
 Workdays can be between 10 & 18 hours

 What is the Alternative to Fast Fashion

-If you’d like to use this infographic, please link and reference to this page.
+If you’d like to use this fast fashion infographic, you’re welcome to re-post it.
+If you can, please reference it back to this page.